RFJBraunstingl/a-case-for-reactive/article/doc/Introduction.md

 This article will be a comparison:
 - which framework to use (Spring Boot vs. Quarkus)
 - which programming style to use (is reactive worth the fuss)
-- which persistance to use (MongoDB vs. Cassandra vs. PostgreSQL)